 Deactivating plugins and themes isn’t enough.
-If a plugin has some malicious code, it can still bring harm to your website while in deactivated state.
+If a plugin has some malicious code, it can still bring harm to your website while in a deactivated state.

 Keep Updating Your Themes, Plugins, and WordPress Files

-Outdated plugins and WordPress files are among the top reasons of WordPress website hacking and a reason for Malware attacks.
+Outdated plugins and WordPress files are among the top reasons for WordPress website hacking and a reason for Malware attacks.
 You can see the new updates on your WordPress dashboard and should update them as soon as you see them there pending waiting for your approval.

 Scan Your Computer for Viruses and Keep Updating Your Anti-Virus Software